 Sonolysis was used as pretreatment for another investigation on Congo Red biodegradation, and then a biological treatment employing an isolated and acclimatized strain of Bacillus sp. acquired from tannery industry effluent was used.
-Using the Haldane model, a $q{max}$ , $K_s$ and $K_i$ values of 0.4237 h-1, 177 mg/L and 557 mg/L, were obtained [47].
-In another study, soil samples taken near a textile plant yielded a bacterial strain, YZU1, with an impressive capacity to decolorize Reactive Black 5 (RB-5).
+Using the Haldane model, a $q{max}$ , $K_s$ and $K_i$ values of 0.4237 h-1, 177 mg/L and 557 mg/L, were obtained [48].
+In anotehr study, soil samples taken near a textile plant yielded a bacterial strain, YZU1, with an impressive capacity to decolorize Reactive Black 5 (RB-5).
 Bacillus sp.
 YZU1 thrived on 100 mg/L of the dye, achieving 95% decolorization after 120 h.
-It was also able to tolerate up to 500 mg/L of RB-5.
-A Haldane model fitting yielded a maximum degradation rate or $q{max}$ of 4.1549 h-1 at 283.6 mg/L of the dye [48].
+It was also able to tolerate up to

+500 mg/L of RB-5.
+A Haldane model fitting yielded a maximum degradation rate or $q{max}$ of 4.1549 h-1 at 283.6 mg/L of the dye [49].
 In another study, Alcaligenes faecalis LJ-3 was able to completely degraded Acid Scarlet 3R concentration of 1000 mg/L within 16 h.
-The effect of the dye on dye degradation rate was modelled using the Michaelis-Menten model (Monod) giving a $q{max}$ of 115.90 h-1 and substrate concentration giving half $q{max}$ or $K_s$ of 1193.23 mg/L [49].
+The effect of the dye on dye degradation rate was modelled using the Michaelis-Menten model (Monod) giving a $q{max}$ of 115.90 h-1 and substrate concentration giving half $q{max}$ or $K_s$ of 1193.23 mg/L [50].
 Many studies only use either the Haldane or the Monod model for modelling.
-There are a few studies including this study that utilizes a comprehensive modelling approach to benefit the fleixibility offered by oteh rmodels.
-In one such study, Several inhibition kinetic models, including the Haldane, Monod, Luong, Aiba, Teissier-Edwards, Han-Levenspiel, and Yano models, were used to simulate the inhibitory effect of azo blue dye on its biodegradation by Streptomyces sp.
+There are a few studies including this study that utilizes a comprehensive modelling approach to benefit the flexibility offered by other models.
+In one such study, several inhibition kinetic models, including the Haldane, Monod, Luong, Aiba, Teissier-Edwards, Han-Levenspiel, and Yano models, were used to simulate the inhibitory effect of azo blue dye on its biodegradation by Streptomyces sp.
 DJP15.
-Only the Luong model did not adequately match the data, as shown by the results.
+Only the Luong model did not adequately match the data.
 The best model was Monod.
-The maximum specific degradation rate $q{max}$ was $0.431 \, \text{h}^{-1}$ and substrate concentration producing half maximal rate, or $K_s$ value of $0.0001 \, (\text{mg/L}) \, [50]$ .
-In another study,

-Crystal violet or gentian violet or basic violet 3 (BV) biodegradation by Staphylococcus aureus was modelled by a number of secondary models including Monod, Haldane, Teissier, Aiba, Yano and Koga, Hans-Levenspiel, Webb, and the Luong model.
+The maximum specific degradation rate $q{max}$ was 0.431 h-1 and substrate concentration producing half maximal rate, or Ks value of 0.0001 (mg/L) [51].
+In another study, Crystal violet or gentian violet or basic violet 3 (BV) biodegradation by Staphylococcus aureus was modelled by a number of secondary models including Monod, Haldane, Teissier, Aiba, Yano and Koga, Hans-Levenspiel, Webb, and the Luong model.
 According to the result, Teissier was the most effective model.
 The results of these experiments suggest that BV is hazardous and reduces the pace of decolorization at greater dosages.
-The maximum BV specific biodegradation rate ( $q{max}$ ), half-saturation concentration ( $K_s$ ), half inhibition concentration ( $K_s$ ) were 0.145 h-1, 0.408 mg/L and 73.205 mg/L, respectively [12].
-The use of a comprehensive modelling approach can give better curve fitting results than a few popular models and should be the norm.
+The maximum BV specific biodegradation rate $(q{max})$ , half-saturation concentration $(K_S)$ , half inhibition concentration ( $K_i$ ) were 0.145 h-1, 0.408 mg/L and 73.205 mg/L, respectively [12].
+The use of a comprehensive modelling approach can give better curve fitting results than a few popular models and should be the normal routine.